 It’s all about building trust.

-There is a real mutual benefit of this kind of promo.
+There is a real mutual benefit of this kind of book marketing.
 Bloggers pay for traffic, so they’ll basically pay for your traffic too, which can result in sales.
 On the other side – you just gave a blogger one article idea!
 Bloggers often struggle with ideas for their articles, so writing about your book might come in handy for them!